 After several assessments conducted in the country since 2019, Première Urgence Internationale relies on a local partner (AVESSOC) to improve access to primary health care and psychosocial support.
 The missions conducted in partnership with AVESSOC aim to set up mobile clinics, equip and rehabilitate health centres, particularly by supplying them with medicines, and finally to train health workers, with the aim of facilitating access to health services for the most vulnerable communities.

 Premiere Urgence Internationale in action

-In Venezuela, Première Urgence Internationale‘s intervention aims to facilitate access to primary health care, particularly sexual and reproductive health.
-In parallel with the activities to strengthen health establishments, the deployment of mobile teams makes it possible to respond to the vital needs of populations in areas that are more difficult to access.
+In Venezuela, Première Urgence Internationale’s intervention aims to facilitate access to primary care, particularly mental, sexual and reproductive health, and to improve access to water, hygiene and sanitation services.
+In parallel with activities to strengthen health facilities, the deployment of mobile teams makes it possible to meet the vital needs of populations in areas that are more difficult to access.
 Finally, in the face of the COVID-19 pandemic, prevention activities are also implemented.

-Since 2019, Première Urgence Internationale has been present in the areas of Lara and Miranda state with its local partner AVESSOC.
-Soon, Première Urgence Internationale will deploy its actions in the state of Delta Amacuro with the aim of providing the indigenous populations of the Orinoco River with health, nutrition, protection, and access to water, hygiene and sanitation (WASH) services.
+Since 2019, Première Urgence Internationale has been present in the areas of the state of Lara, Miranda and Falcón with its local partner AVESSOC.
+Soon, Première Urgence Internationale will deploy its actions in the states of Bolivar and Delta Amacuro with the aim of providing the indigenous populations of the Orinoco River with health, nutrition, protection, and access to water, hygiene and sanitation services.